• Skip to primary navigation

 To Wrap Up

 Despite all these differences, no one can say that Fair Isle is better than Intarsia or vice versa.
-In fact, it depends on individual choice and needs.
+In fact, it depends on individual choices and needs.
 Nonetheless, this contrast strengthens our understanding.

 And perhaps you are an enthusiast and looking to set up a knitting business.
 Congrats!
 You don’t need to worry after this post.
 Having such a crystal and clear contrast, you are all set to move ahead.
 However, mastering the skill and creating something extraordinary should be desirable before all.
 We wish you a stroke of good luck!